SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Other Museums You Will Enjoy

 Legion of Honor: This gorgeous attraction sits inside a historic mansion near the Pacific Ocean in SF's Seacliff District.
-It offers you the chance to see a few hundred pieces of work from around the world.
-Their collection includes several Rodin statues, one of Monet's beautiful water lily pieces and a unique statue from Pablo Picasso.
+It allows you to see a few hundred pieces of work from around the world.
+Their collection includes several Rodin statues, one of Monet's beautiful water lily pieces, and a unique statue from Pablo Picasso.

-Cartoon Art Museum: This is a fun place to visit for those that love comic strips.
-It's permanent collection features thousands of pieces including everything from Calvin and Hobbs to historic Peanuts works.
-If you are traveling with children, there is also a small television set that continually runs fun cartoons.
+Cartoon Art Museum: This is a fun place for those that love comic strips.
+Its permanent collection features thousands of pieces, including everything from Calvin and Hobbs to historic Peanuts works.

 Pinterest Pin for the Fire Museum in San Francisco